algorandfoundation/algokit-cli/docs/tutorials/algokit-template.md

 ### .algokit.toml

-This file is used to specify the minimum version of AlgoKit that is compatible with your template.
+This file is the AlgoKit configuration file for this project which can be used to specify the minimum version of the AlgoKit.
 This is essential to ensure that projects created with your template are always compatible with the version of AlgoKit they are using.

 Example from `algokit-beaker-default-template`:
 ```toml